TSiu88/tea-distributor-redux/README.md

 ---
 ## Description

-This application is the Week 16 Friday independent assignment for Epicodus' full time Intro to Programming and C#/React course.
-This is an application made to show a React application made with functionality that correctly uses components, states, and properties.
+This application is the Week 17 Friday independent assignment for Epicodus' full time Intro to Programming and C#/React course.
+This is an application made in the previous week to show a React application which has been refactored so that all states use Redux and includes testing, action creators, and action constants.
 A component diagram is also to be included to show the structure of the components.

 This application is for a tea shop or distributor to keep track of their stock of teas.
 It has details on what they tea is named, type, country of origin, price, amount in stock, and a picture for each tea.
 Then a button can be clicked on the main page to decrease the stock by one as they are sold.
 A single tea's details along with ID number can be seen on a details page.
 More teas can be added and require a name, price, and amount minimum to create.